ryanmcnally93/ascension/README.md

 - The user icon is used within the navbar for the user options, from logging in to viewing your profile.
 - The cart has a shopping-cart icon, as does the back to cart button on the checkout page.
-- The social media icone are within the footer, with the same styling as the rest of the site.
+- The social media icon are within the footer, with the same styling as the rest of the site.
 - Secure payment and complete order have the safety lock icon.
 So users know this is secure.
 - The toast messages have relevant ticks, x's, and warning and information icons.